modules-guide/site/proposed-solutions.md

 More can be read about this proposal [here](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md).

-* While this removes all ambiguity at parse time, it does so by tightly coupling files to a corresponding `package.json`.
+* While this removes all ambiguity at parse time, it does so by coupling files to a corresponding `package.json`.
 In order to determine the module type of a given file, one must examine every directory up from the file's location.
 For symlinked directories, what constitutes "up" may